-For a diet to work, it needs to fit your schedule, it needs to match your preferences, and it needs to be viable in the long run.
+For a diet to work, it needs to fit your schedule, it needs to match your preferences and it needs to be viable in the long term.

-Otherwise, the odds of you giving up quickly are high.
-Very high.
+Otherwise the odds of giving up quickly are high.
+Very tall.

-And if you give up, there goes the consistency.
+And if you give up, there goes consistency.

 Consistency in training

-It’s now, this year, that you’ll get your dream body, right?
+It's now in 2018 that you'll get your dream body, right?

-Your current three-week workout plan isn’t working out.
-Or maybe you’ve been out of practice for a good few months.
+Your current three-week workout plan isn't working.
+Or maybe you haven't trained for a good few months now.

-Something like five workouts a week with a lot of volume and intensity just like your idol is the way to go.
+Something like five weekly workouts with immense volume and intensity just like your idol is the way forward.

 Or maybe not.

-If you know that it’s very unlikely that you can visit the gym five times a week, is that a good idea?
+If you know it's very unlikely that you'll be able to visit the gym five times week after week, is that a good idea?

-If you know that you regularly have days when it’s impossible for you to go to the gym, does it make sense to ignore this factor?
+If you know that you regularly have days when it's impossible for you to go to the gym, would it make sense to ignore this factor?